-Once you have your plan’s structure in place you’ll need to add meat to the bone.
+You must add meat to the bone once you have your plan’s structure.
 But how do you write a business plan for your startup that will put you in a position to succeed?

 Start with these 19 free business plan resources: